-Fall is the perfect time to escape the dull gray of the city for the bright colors of the province.
-Drink in the autumn air and add some color to your life (and Instagram feed) and spend the day touring and hiking Korea’s National Parks.
-Here’s a quick list of places to go and things to do in Korea this fall season!
+Experience the bright colors of fall in Korea.
+Head out on a autumn adventure to drink in the crisp, fall air and add some color to your life (and of course your Instagram feed).
+Spend the day touring and hiking Korea’s National Parks.
+Whether you’re escaping the city on a day trip from Seoul or hoping to get back to basics in nature, here’s a quick list of places to go and things to do in Korea this fall season!

 If you’ve only got a day outside of Seoul, go here.
 Mt.
 Naejangsan, which loosely translates to ‘many secrets in the mountain’, is a year-round natural marvel, but it’s especially lovely in the fall.